 Janice Anderson completed her MA (1995, Art History) and her PhD (2002, SIP) at Concordia University.
 She worked from 2000 to 2014 as the Faculty of Fine Arts Visual Resources Curator in the Digital Image and Slide Collection, retiring in 2014.
 In 2000 she curated, with Dr. Brian Foss, the exhibition Quiet Harmony: The Art of Mary Hiester Reid for the Art Gallery of Ontario.
 She is an Affiliate in the Art History Department and has taught a variety of courses, including Feminism and Art History, A History of Women Artists, and Beyond Disney: Popular Culture in Print.
 She also teaches a graduate seminar in pedagogy.
 In conjunction with Melinda Reinhart, Fine Arts Librarian, Concordia University, and Kristina Huneault, Concordia Research Chair, Department of Art History, she co-founded the Canadian Women Artists History Initiative.
 The Initiative has developed a Documentation Centre devoted to Canadian women artists born before 1925, and several online research tools.
 The Initiative held an inaugural conference in 2008 and published a collection of essays, Rethinking Professionalism: Essays on Women and Art in Canada in 2012.
-A second conference took place in May 2012 and the resulting publication was a special issue of the Journal of Canadian Art History, 34:2 (2013).
+A second conference took place in May 2012 and the resulting publication was a special issue of the Journal of Canadian Art History/Annales d'histoire de l'art canadien 34:2 (2013).
 In May 2015 the third conference took place in Kingston, Ontario, as a collaborative project between Concordia University, Queen’s University and the Agnes Etherington Art Centre with the accompanying publication, The Artist Herself, authored by many of the conference speakers.

 Carolyn Butler Palmer is Associate Professor and Williams Legacy Chair in the Department of Art History and Visual Studies at the University of Victoria.
 The Williams Chair is also endowed in recognition of the Legacy Gallery at the University of Victoria in the area of modern and contemporary art of the Pacific Northwest.
 Dr. Butler Palmer’s program of research emerges at the intersections between visual histories and issues in human rights, and especially the rights of Indigenous people.
 Questions about looking relations and the politicization of aesthetic relations significantly inform her research, as does challenging assumptions about the production of art historical knowledge and processes of knowledge mobilization.
 She is particularly interested in dark heritage and the preservation of intangible value systems with respect to the arts of the Pacific Northwest.
 Much of her research is intended to nourish the needs of community members.
-Dr. Butler Palmer has recently published articles in the Journal of Canadian Art History and the Journal of the Surrealism in the Americas.
+Dr. Butler Palmer has recently published articles in the Journal of Canadian Art History/Annales d'histoire de l'art canadien and the Journal of the Surrealism in the Americas.
 She is currently working on a book manuscript “From Ellen Newman Neel to Ellen Neel Newman: A Portrait of a Kwagiutl Family of Artists, 1916-2016.”
 This book project focuses on Ellen Neel (1916-1966), who is usually credited with being the first woman carver, and subsequent generations of artists that descend from her eldest son David Neel, Sr. (1937-1961).
-Dr. Butler Palmer’s academic affiliation with the Gail and Stephen A. Jarislowsky Institute for Studies in Canadian Art, a research space and home of the Journal of Canadian Art History, plays a vital link between her program of research in the arts of the Pacific Northwest and art historical debates across Canada.
+Dr. Butler Palmer’s academic affiliation with the Gail and Stephen A. Jarislowsky Institute for Studies in Canadian Art, a research space and home of the Journal of Canadian Art History/Annales d'histoire de l'art canadien, plays a vital link between her program of research in the arts of the Pacific Northwest and art historical debates across Canada.

 Elizabeth Anne Cavaliere received her PhD from the Interuniversity Doctoral Program in Art History at Concordia University (2016).
 She received a BA in Art History from Mount Allison University (2007) followed by an MA in Art History from York University (2009).
 Her research interests center on the Canadian photographic landscape and the possibility of a Canadian national aesthetic therein and looks towards topographical survey photographs of the 19th century as markers of an early Canadian identity and aesthetic in landscape photography.
 Her dissertation, “Mediated Landscape/Mediating Photographs: Surveying the Landscape in Nineteenth-century Canadian Topographical Photography,” reclaims the images produced by four survey photographers for the collective imaginary by considering photographs as both mediated and mediating in their ability to bridge and accommodate a nexus of antithetical readings – maker and viewer, authorial intent and discursive function, art and document, subjective and objective, land and landscape.
 Her interest in interdisciplinary approaches to Canadian art, photograph, and history is reflected in her published writing.
 For example her examination of photographic histories of the city and the self-identification of its citizens therein in the Journal of Canadian Studies (2016); and examining the ways in which Americans and Canadians were instructed to learn about Canada through tourist books in Histoire Sociale/Social History (2016).
-Her research is also published in Imaginations: Journal of Cross-Cultural Image Studies (2017), in RACAR: Revue d’art Canadienne/Canadian Art Review (2016), and in the Journal of Canadian Art History (2014).
+Her research is also published in Imaginations: Journal of Cross-Cultural Image Studies (2017), in RACAR: Revue d’art Canadienne/Canadian Art Review (2016), and in the Journal of Canadian Art History/Annales d'histoire de l'art canadien (2014).
 She is an active member of the University Art Association of Canada, the Nineteenth Century Studies Association, the Network in Canadian History and Environment, and the American Society for Environmental History.
 In 2012 Elizabeth was awarded a Lisette Model/Joseph G. Blum Fellowship in the History of Photography to pursue her research at the National Gallery of Canada.
 In 2015 her dissertation was awarded the Michel de la Chenelière Prize by the Montreal Museum of Fine Arts.
 In 2017 she was a Jarislowsky Foundation Post-Doctoral Fellow at the Gail and Stephen A. Jarislowsky Institute for Studies in Canadian Art.

 Brian Foss holds a MA from Concordia University and a doctorate from the University of London.
 From 1988 to 2009 he was a full-time faculty member in Concordia University’s Department of Art History, and also served as Associate Dean of Academic and Student Affairs in that university’s Faculty of Fine Arts (2002-2009).
 In 2009 he moved to Carleton University, where he is Professor of Art History, and the director of the School for Studies in Art and Culture.
 He has taught a wide variety of undergraduate and graduate courses, especially in Canadian art.
 Over the course of his teaching career he has supervised some forty MA theses as well as a dozen PhD dissertations.
 In 2003 he was the recipient of that year’s Distinguished Teaching Award from Concordia’s Faculty of Fine Arts.
 Foss’s two principal areas of research are Canadian art from c.1870 to c.1970, and Canadian and international war art.
 His 2007 monograph War Paint: Art, War, State and Identity in Britain, 1939-45 (Yale University Press) was one of six books short-listed for that year’s William M.B.
 Berger Prize for British Art History.
 However, most of his many essays, book chapters and exhibition catalogue essays have focused on Canadian art.
 He has also curated or co-curated a number of thematic as well as monographic exhibitions.
 Recent work includes major shows of the work of Mary Hiester Reid (co-organized with Janice Anderson for the Art Gallery of Ontario, 2000) and Edwin Holgate (with Rosalind Pepall for the Montreal Museum of Fine Arts, 2005), and a comprehensive exhibition devoted to the Beaver Hall Group and 1920s modernism in Montreal (with Jacques Des Rochers for the MMFA, 2015).
 From 1996 to 2011 Foss served as associate editor of the Journal of Canadian Art History/Annales d’histoire de l’art canadien, where since 2011 he has been the Chair of the Advisory Board.
 He has also been co-editor of RACAR: Revue d’art canadien/Canadian Art Review (2001-2012).
 From 1999 to 2002 he was the vice-president of the Universities Art Association of Canada, and was the winner of the 2013 UAAC Recognition Award.